spokestack/spokestack.io/content/blog/integrating-spokestack-google-app-actions-3/index.md

 First, the `Voice` class goes away entirely — all `Spokestack` interaction goes through Spokestack Tray.

 `VoiceActivity` gets a new parent class, the `TrayActivity` convenience class, which inherits from `AppCompatActivity` and deals with some Android platform unpleasantness related to `Fragment` construction.
 We've moved our main `Spokestack` configuration (now configuration for the Tray, which is similar) from `Voice` to `VoiceActivity` so we can provide it to `TrayActivity`.
-This configuration includes URLs instead of paths for wakeword and NLU files since the Tray downloads them automatically; this means that our app bundle can be smaller, and we don't have to write the download code.
+This configuration includes URLs instead of paths for wake word and NLU files since the Tray downloads them automatically; this means that our app bundle can be smaller, and we don't have to write the download code.

 We've also taken the opportunity to provide a fallback voice response that'll be available to all subclasses: